drew-byte/fyndle/README.md

-# FYNDLE an Itranet Portal for Employee Access
+# FYNDLE an Intranet Portal for Employee Access
 ### I need help in this project.
 I need opinions and logic to work the
 ##### - Private documents
 ##### - Admin access